vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar/04_THE_VEDANGA_JYOTISHA_CALENDAR.md

 The winter solstice took place at the lunar asterism Śraviṣtha, which is later called Dhaniṣthā.

-This is the 21st nakṣatra in the Krttikādi system and 23rd in the Aśvinyādi system and its component stars are α, β, y and 8 Delphini.\* +++(* On & Dhanisthå day the moon got conjoined with both the B and a Delphinis at interval of 2 hours.)+++ These stars are far away from the ecliptic.
+This is the 21st nakṣatra in the Krttikādi system and 23rd in the Aśvinyādi system and its component stars are α, β, y and δ Delphini.\* +++(* On & Dhanisthå day the moon got conjoined with both the β and α Delphinis at interval of 2 hours.)+++ These stars are far away from the ecliptic.
 We have for 1950 :

 - α Delphini, Long. =316° 41', Lat. - +33° 2'
 - β, 315 39, +31 55